swiftly-solution/documentation/src/docs/scripting/events/gameevents/oncsprevnextspectator.md

 ---

 # OnCsPrevNextSpectator
-This event is triggered when cs_prev_next_spectator is triggered
+This event is triggered when cs_prev_next_spectator is triggered.
 ::: tabs
 @tab Lua
 ```lua